 - Use price phasing to encourage people to commit to buying a ticket early.
 Create two or three different phase ticket types with prices that increase closer to the event date.
 You can set each ticket sales date to start and end automatically on a predetermined date without lifting a finger if you are selling tickets on Quicket.
 This will also increase urgency for the tickets over time.

-Once you have a good idea of the above, take a look at our tool below for working out your ticket price:
+Once you have a good idea of the above, take a look and download our tool below for working out your ticket price:

 It’s also a good idea to get feedback after your event has ended.
 Try sending out an email post-event and be sure to ask if your attendees were happy paying what they did for the experience they had.
 Alternatively, read our article about MailChimp and how it can help you stay in touch with your event attendees.

 Remember, affordable tickets aren’t reason enough for people to buy – you need to give your market a reason to commit.
 However, if you treat your attendees right, you will soon have a loyal following to your events.
 Even if they only come to see how great your hair looks on the day 😉